Joe Kaeser: Early life

-Joe Kaeser was born in Arnbruck, in the Bavarian Forest in West Germany, on June 23, 1957.
+Kaeser was born in Arnbruck, in the Bavarian Forest in West Germany, on June 23, 1957.
 He spent his early life in education throughout Germany.
 Following his studies in business administration at the Regensburg University of Applied Sciences, he joined Siemens in 1980.

 Career

+Career at Siemens

-Kaeser subsequently held various business administration management positions, including a term at the Siemens Components Operations in Malacca, Malaysia (1987–1988).
-In 1990 he was appointed Vice President of business administration of the Opto Semiconductors Division.
-In 1994 Kaeser served first as Executive Vice President and Chief Financial Officer, and later as CEO of the group's American subsidiary Siemens Components, located in Cupertino, California, as well as at Siemens Microelectronics, in neighboring San Jose.
+Kaeser previously held various business administration management positions, including a term at the Siemens Components Operations in Malacca, Malaysia (1987–1988).
+In 1990 he was appointed vice president of business administration of the Opto Semiconductors Division.
+In 1994 Kaeser first was executive vice president and chief financial officer, and later CEO of the group's American subsidiary Siemens Components, located in Cupertino, California, as well as at Siemens Microelectronics, in neighboring San Jose.

 In 1999 Kaeser joined Corporate Finance where he was responsible for developing a company-wide performance controlling system.
 During this time he also shared oversight for preparing the company's stock market listing in New York and the worldwide conversion of its accounting system to US GAAP.

-From April 2001 to September 2004, Kaeser was a member of the Group Executive Committee of IC Mobile and served as its Chief Financial Officer, where he was especially active in managing and restructuring its finance exposure from customer loans and working capital management.
+From April 2001 to September 2004, Kaeser was a member of the group executive committee of IC Mobile and was its chief financial officer, where he was especially active in managing and restructuring its finance exposure from customer loans and working capital management.

-In his former function as Chief Strategy Officer, Kaeser supported CEO Dr. Klaus Kleinfeld in the design and execution of the Fit4More transformation program, as well as the long-term orientation of the company's strategies on global megatrends.
+In his former function as chief strategy officer, Kaeser supported CEO Dr. Klaus Kleinfeld in the design and execution of the Fit4More transformation program, as well as the long-term orientation of the company's strategies on global megatrends.

-CEO of Siemens (2013–2021)
+CEO of Siemens, 2013–2021

 In July 2013 it was announced that Kaeser would replace Peter Löscher as the CEO of the Siemens AG.

-Since 2013, Kaeser has accompanied Chancellor Angela Merkel on a total of nine state visits abroad, including to China (2014, 2016, 2018) India (2015), Egypt (2017), Tunisia (2017), Argentina (2017), Mexico (2017) and Saudi Arabia (2017).
+Since 2013, Kaeser has accompanied Chancellor Angela Merkel on nine state visits abroad, including to China (2014, 2016, 2018) India (2015), Egypt (2017), Tunisia (2017), Argentina (2017), Mexico (2017) and Saudi Arabia (2017).
 He also travelled with Vice Chancellor Sigmar Gabriel to the US and Mexico in 2017.

-During the Hannover Messe in April 2016, Kaeser was among the 15 German CEOs who were invited to a private dinner with President Barack Obama.
-He was also part of Merkel's delegation on the occasion of her first visit to President Donald Trump in March 2017.
-At the 2018 World Economic Forum in Davos, he attended a dinner of President Trump with a group of European CEOs.
+During the Hannover Messe in April 2016, Kaeser was among the 15 German CEOs who were invited to a private dinner with US President Barack Obama.
+He was also part of Merkel's delegation on the occasion of her first visit to US President Donald Trump in March 2017.
+At the 2018 World Economic Forum in Davos, he attended a dinner for Trump with a group of European CEOs.

 In January 2020 Kaeser along with the Siemens board of directors invited an environmental activist a role on its board as it made a decision with mining giant Adani.